Skip to main content

 Cervical cancer treatment

-Treatment for cervical cancer depends on how large the cancer is or how far it has spread.
+Treatment for cervical cancer depends on the stage of the cancer (the size of the tumour and if there is any sign it has spread).

 Early-stage cervical cancer treatment

-LLETZ involves removing the cancerous cells using a thin wire loop.
-This is heated with an electric current.
+LLETZ is when a thin wire loop is used to remove pre-cancerous cells.
+The wire is heated with an electric current.

 It's usually done under local anaesthetic.
 This mean you're awake, but the area is numb.

-You can have LLETZ during a colposcopy appointment.
+You can have LLETZ during a colposcopy appointment - you will usually be told this before your appointment.

 If you become pregnant, it is important to tell your GP or doctor that you have had a LLETZ.